sahina/axon-rs/README.md

 `axon-rs` is 100% inspired from the amazing [Axon Framework](https://www.axoniq.io/axoniq-products).
 This project does not try to be functional replacement in Rust.
 Please see project goals below for further clarifications.

+**In short, this is a toy project to learn how Axon works under the hood by building it in Rust.**

 ## Description

 To quote from the OG: